Intrinsic alignments of galaxies in multiple projections

-In Figure \ref{Fig:Fitting bias with scale}, we show the evolution of the fitted NLA amplitude for ranges of increasingly larger scales for $w_{g+}$ and $\tilde{\xi}_{g+,2}$ in light and dark blue, respectively, as well as for particle number cut sample with upward triangle symbols and solid line, and mass cut sample with downward triangle symbol and dashed line.
-We notice that the NLA fit to multipole expanded correlation functions has, as expected, smaller error bars than the fit to projected correlation functions, but also shows a larger mismatch on small scales as opposed to large scales where the NLA model is known to be reasonable.
-Correspondingly, for ranges of 15--40\,Mpc$/h$ the NLA amplitude is consistent between $\tilde{\xi}_{g+,2}$ and $w_{g+}$.
-This leads us to two conclusions: First, naively transferring the accumulated knowledge from modelling projected correlation functions to modelling multipole expanded correlation function will lead to biased results due to different scale dependent behaviour, and second, the bridge between large scale models like NLA and small scale models like the halo model becomes ever more important when dealing with measurements where intermediate scales carry significant part of information, be it in simulation boxes with limited size or in real-world applications that increasingly rely on pushing scale cuts for improvement in cosmology inference.
+In Fig. \ref{Fig:Fitting bias with scale} we show the evolution of the fitted NLA amplitude for ranges of increasingly larger scales for $w_\mathrm{g+}$ and $\tilde{\xi}_\mathrm{g+,2}$ in light and dark blue, respectively, as well as for particle number cut sample with upward triangle symbols and solid line, and mass cut sample with downward triangle symbol and dashed line.
+We notice that the NLA fit to multipole expanded correlation functions has, as expected, smaller error bars than the fit to projected correlation functions, but also shows a larger mis-match on small scales as opposed to large scales where the NLA model is known to be reasonable.
+Correspondingly, for ranges of 15--40\,Mpc$/h$ the NLA amplitude is consistent between $\tilde{\xi}_\mathrm{g+,2}$ and $w_\mathrm{g+}$.
+This leads us to two conclusions: First, naively transferring the accumulated knowledge from modelling projected correlation functions to modelling multipole expanded correlation function will lead to biased results due to different scale dependent behaviour, and second, the bridge between large-scale models such as NLA and small scale models such as the halo model becomes ever more important when dealing with measurements where intermediate scales carry significant part of information, whether that is in simulation boxes of limited sizes or in real-world applications that increasingly rely on pushing scale cuts for improvement in cosmology inference.